A SITE DESIGNED AND CONSTRUCTED BY A MANCUNIAN

 102 Petty France London SW1 H9AJ

 Since writing the above I have learned that there were in fact several cases in which the remains of the executed prisoners were returned to their families in this period without a pardon having been granted.
 I am most grateful to a gentlemen from Finland who put me on the correct tract.
 When the Act of Parliament, Murder (Abolition of Death Penalty) Act 1965, which temporarily suspended the Death Penalty for an experimental period of five years, was passed 1965 it also repealed The Capital Punishment Amendment Act 1868 which had required, wherever possible, the burial of executed prisoners' remains to be buried within prison walls.
 The 1965 Act also repealed another eight Acts amongst other things relating to the Army, Navy and Air Force.
 In essence this new Act permitted the reburial of executed prisoners after December 1965.
 It has also been suggested to me that the above case would not have been reviewed by the Home Secretary.
 The crime and trial took place in Wales and therefore any review may have been undertaken by the Welsh Secretary.
-I got this I believed that the Ministry of Justice was the ultimate source for this case.

 This is a letter I received from a former member of the staff of Strangeways.
 I have reproduced it here as I feel that it contains some important (if gory) historical facts.
 I have edited some parts of the letter.